iliabylich/iliabylich.github.io/_posts/2015-05-14-experimental-mysql-http-api-and-ruby.markdown

 CouchDB has similar interface (HTTP API, schema-less documents, MVCC) but it provides one core feature of all databases: ability to run queries.
 You can't run any query when your data is serialized (no, I don't know what is `where _rev LIKE '%"some":json_structure%'"`).
 Moreover MVCC for this table is not real :) It stores only latest revision.

-From my expirience when you need to store schema-less documents you have two options:
+From my experience when you need to store schema-less documents you have two options:
-1. Use real schema-less storage (yes, like Mongo)
+1. Use real schema-less storage (yes, like MongoDB)
-2. Serialize fields **that need to be serialized** into single column (and Rails provides functionality for this out-of-box: `ActiveRecord::Base.serialize`) and query the database using unserialized column.
+2. Serialize fields **that need to be serialized** into single column (and Rails provides functionality for this out-of-box: `ActiveRecord::Base.serialize`) and query the database using non-serialized column.

 JSON document API can be useful when you already have MySQL and don't want to setup any other databases to store tons of unstructured data.
 Yes, sounds awful, but looks like a true.

 # Conclusion

 HTTP API is a tool, and it solves a lot of possible issues.
 It's not released yet (and I suppose it will not be included into default MySQL 5.7 installation), but I'm waiting for it so much.
-Today, when SPAs are so popular and Rails application may have only HTTP API, it can simplify our server code.
+Today, when Single-Page Applications are so popular and Rails application may have only HTTP API, it can simplify our server code.
 Let's give it a chance!